A Global Spiritual Community: For A Changing World

 Within Bahá’u’lláh’s writings, we find core truths for a changing world:

-- The Oneness of Humanity: We are one human family.
+• The Oneness of Humanity: We are one human family.
 Bahá’u’lláh emphasizes unity in diversity, the absolute equality of women and men, and the essential harmony between science and religion.

-- The Necessity of Peace and Justice: True justice and global peace are not optional; they are absolutely essential for the future of our world.
+• The Necessity of Peace and Justice: True justice and global peace are not optional; they are absolutely essential for the future of our world.

 Your Independent Journey

 Bahá’u’lláh teaches that each individual has a unique responsibility to seek truth for themselves.
-This personal exploration leads to:

-- Building what truly matters: Actively contributing to the progress of the world.
+• Building what truly matters: Actively contributing to the progress of the world.

 You have the capacity to become consciously aware and intentionally choose your thoughts, actions, and direction in life.
-You are not fully shaped by fate, instinct, or external forces; you have the power to choose.
+You are not fully shaped by fate, instinct, or external forces; you possess the power to choose.

-He says, all the Divine Messengers have been united in purpose and spirit; each planted the seeds for the next divine revelation.
+He says that all the Divine Messengers have been united in purpose and spirit; each planted the seeds for the next divine revelation.
 Millennial fervour gripped many people around the world in the 19th century.
 While Christians anticipated the "return of Christ", a wave of expectation swept through Islam that the "Lord of the Age" would soon appear.

 "Each One has given the glad tidings of His successor's coming, and each successor has sanctioned the One Who preceded Him.
 They all abide in the same tabernacle, soar in the same heaven, are seated upon the same throne, utter the same speech, and proclaim the same Faith,” Baha'u'llah